pmichaillat/unemployment-insurance/README.md

 # A Macroeconomic Approach to Optimal Unemployment Insurance: Applications – Code and Data

-This repository contains the code and data accompanying the article ["A Macroeconomic Approach to Optimal Unemployment Insurance: Applications"](https://pascalmichaillat.org/5/), written by [Camille Landais](https://www.lse.ac.uk/economics/people/faculty/camille-landais), [Pascal Michaillat](https://pascalmichaillat.org), and [Emmanuel Saez](https://eml.berkeley.edu/~saez/), and published in the [American Economic Journal: Economic Policy](https://doi.org/10.1257/pol.20160462) in May 2018.
+This repository contains the code and data accompanying the paper "A Macroeconomic Approach to Optimal Unemployment Insurance: Applications", written by [Camille Landais](https://www.lse.ac.uk/economics/people/faculty/camille-landais), [Pascal Michaillat](https://pascalmichaillat.org), and [Emmanuel Saez](https://eml.berkeley.edu/~saez/), and published in the [American Economic Journal: Economic Policy](https://doi.org/10.1257/pol.20160462) in May 2018.

+## Paper webpage

+The paper and its online appendix are available at https://pascalmichaillat.org/5/.
+A companion paper developing the theoretical results used in this paper is available at https://pascalmichaillat.org/4/.

 ## Data